What Is TMS Therapy And Why Might You Consider It?

 Since the TMS magnetism varies in frequency level, some people find that certain frequencies work better for them.
 While some may need very little, others may benefit more from full power.
 By experimenting with these levels and seeing how you respond, the therapist can determine the best frequency for future sessions.

 During each session, which generally lasts 30 to 60 minutes, a magnetic coil will be near your head.
 This coil generates a magnetic field, and the coil will be positioned for various parts of the brain.
-This helps locate the part of the brain that requires treatment.
+This helps locate the area for brain stimulation.

 As mentioned, TMS may take several sessions for full efficacy.
 Since you may not see results until a few sessions have passed, don’t worry if your first session has not “worked.”